IT4043E-IT5384-2023/Team23_Problem3/README.md

 To run a data preprocessing job:

-   1. Configure input and output locations in the file `config.py`.
-The current code reads and writes data locally.
+   1. Configure input and output locations in the file `config.py`

-   2. Run the file `data_preprocessing/preprocess_our_data.py` or `data_preprocessing/preprocess_bot_repository_data.py`.
+   2. Run the script `data_preprocessing/preprocess_our_data.py` or `data_preprocessing/preprocess_bot_repository_data.py`.

+## Data analysis

+Following the paper "[Scalable and Generalizable Social Bot Detection through Data Selection (Yang et al., 2020)](https://ojs.aaai.org/index.php/AAAI/article/view/5460)", we implement a random forest using 19 account metadata features to predict whether the account is a human or bot account.
+A trained model is available at `bot_detection_model/model_storage`.

+To use the trained bot detection model on crawled tweets:

+1. Configure the preprocessed data location and model output ((id, prediction) rows in parquet format) location in the file `config.py`.

+2. Run the script `bot_detection_model/detect_bot.py`